The Art of Light Drawing

 Light drawing is a genre of light painting photography where light trails of various kinds are created in front of the camera during a long exposure.
 These light trails could be freestyle light trails, orbs, half-orbs, light calligraphy, light plants, intricate light drawing, fiber optic brush effects, light tunnels, and much more.
 There are so many possibilities in light painting that it is difficult to get bored!

 So what do you need to get started?
 Ideally you need an interchangeable lens camera (DSLR or Mirrorless) that can do Bulb (>30second long) exposures.
-You do not need a high end camera, as modern entry level APS-C cameras have sufficient image quality for the vast majority of light painting scenes (I personally use an APS-C camera as I prefer a lightweight kit).
-One of the most important camera features to me is either an IR remote control, or the ability to plug in a RF remote control.
+One of the most important camera features to me is either an Infra Red (IR) remote control, or the ability to plug in a Radio Frequency (RF) remote control.
 Be careful, some entry level and even a few mid-range cameras do not have these options, relying on Bluetooth control from mobile phones which are more of an annoyance than assistance.

 You also don't need expensive lenses.
 Most of my light drawings are performed between f/5.6 and f/11, so ultra-fast lens are rarely required, and most kit lenses will easily suffice (in fact many kit lenses from the last 5 years are optically very good).
 Lens features that I do look for are good flare resistance, and ability to produce sunstars/starbursts.
 I prefer to use wide angle focal lengths between 13mm to 27mm (9mm to 18mm APS-C).

 Other photography equipment that is required includes a tripod, remote control, and a glow-in-the-dark pebble.
 Tripods should have good range of height and have adjustable legs to allow stability on sloping or uneven ground.
-You need either a Infra-Red (IR) or Radio-frequency (RF) remote control.
+You need either an IR or RF wireless remote control.
 I personally use an IR remote control, but you do need line of sight with the camera and range may be limited to around 10m.
 RF remote controls may allow for more distant control depending on the model.
 Most remotes should be able to start a Bulb exposure with one press, and stop the exposure with the second press.
 However, there are a few that need to be held down during the exposure, and are only really useful for Eric Pare style light painting portraits (discussed in more detail in a future article).
 The glow-in-the-dark pebble will be discussed later.

 You also need to be wearing black clothes, and have as much skin covered as possible to make you more invisible whilst you are light painting.